 No Products in the Cart

 About half of us will snore at some point during our lifetimes.
-About 90 million American adults snore occasionally or regularly.
-And roughly 25 million or more adults suffer from sleep apnea, a form of sleep-disordered breathing for which loud snoring is often a symptom.
-That’s a whole lot of us who are not in control of our sleep!
+Around 90 million American adults snore occasionally or regularly, and roughly 25 million or more adults suffer from sleep apnea, a form of sleep-disordered breathing for which loud snoring is often a symptom.
+That’s a whole lot of Americans who are not in control of our sleep!

 When we snore, we’re likely to spend more time in the lighter stages of sleep, and less time in deep sleep.
 That’s part of the reason why a snoring habit leaves many people feeling tired and unrested after a night of sleep.
 Sleep apnea also causes these (and other) problems, usually to an even greater degree than snoring on its own.
 But increasingly, scientific studies are telling us that “simple snoring” is never really simple, and that snoring contributes to health problems, even when it isn’t associated with sleep apnea.
 For example, new research shows that snoring is linked to a higher risk for high blood pressure, apart from any influence of sleep apnea.

 For people with sleep apnea, CPAP is often prescribed as a treatment.
 CPAP is a long-standing, effective treatment for sleep apnea.
 It also has a long-standing issue with compliance.
 Research shows one of the toughest things about getting CPAP to work effectively is getting people to use the device consistently, night after night.
 Studies indicate many people stop using CPAP after a while—or never even start after they’re prescribed the device.
 It can also have the below side effects: